zzj99/glhosts/g0og1e/readme.md

 hosts.py: python2 script, works for Windows, Linux and MacOS.

-hosts.sh: shell script to copy hosts for g0og1e from specific website, works for Linux and MacOS.
+hosts.sh: shell script, works for Linux and MacOS.

 Usage